From Gisela’s place, Katelyn had managed to convince Elizabeth to stay for the night, so they could discuss Olivia’s relationship with Ryan.

 against him.
 But, Olivia should take her time to know him better.
 And why hadn’t Ryan stopped Olivia from this madness?
 He should’ve at least offered to come talk to Katelyn before starting to

 elope with her daughter.
-Maybe Martha was right Ryan wasn’t a good boy.
+Maybe Martha was right.
+Maybe Ryan wasn’t a good boy.
 Damn it!
 No more scandals in the family.

 Katelyn’s head spun.
 Tipsy?
 Maybe.
-She moved to the window; her face creased and her fists closed so tight she felt the sweat trapped inside them.
+She moved to the window, fists so tight sweat gathered in her palms.
 “What did I do to deserve all this?”

 Her voice tottered.
 “My husband cheats on me.
 I help his mistress give birth--” She sobbed into her hands.
 “Now, it’s my daughter.
 She’s decided to elope with a guy I know nothing about.”

-“Mooom…” Olivia rushed and slid a hand around her shoulder.
+"Mom!"
+Olivia rushed over and slid a hand around her shoulder.
 “Mom, I’m sorry.
 You don’t have to worry about me.
 I won’t embarrass you.”

 Martha helped Katelyn back to her seat.